Chris Thomas (Manx politician)

 Chris Thomas MHK is a politician in the Isle of Man’s House of Keys, elected first in the Douglas West by-election in May 2013 and then in the Douglas Central general elections in 2016 and 2021.

 Career

-In July 2023, he was removed as infrastructure minister.
+In January 2026 Douglas Central MHK Chris Thomas was appointed Treasury Minister replacing Alex Allinson MHK.

+First Budget speech in new role.

+Minister for the Department of: Policy and Reform 2016-2020.